recepcanaltinbag/trapo-seq/README.md

 - [makeblastdb](https://www.ncbi.nlm.nih.gov/books/NBK569861/) (blast_annot_batch)
 - [MAFFT](http://mafft.cbrc.jp/alignment/software/) (dr_logo)

 After installation.
-Run the **test** module below, If you don't see any errors in the output, all programs have been successfully installed.
-Don't forget to add them to the PATH.
+Run the **test** module below, If you don't see any errors in the output, all programs have been successfully installed. trapo-seq expects external programs to be available in **$PATH**.

 **Test** (It will use the test input under (/test_data/*)):
 ```